Prešeren Monument (Ljubljana): Creation and unveiling

 The idea for the Prešeren monument was first proposed by a group of grammar school students in 1889.
 In 1891, it was supported by 52 Slovene scholars, and finally, in 1898, by Ljubljana mayor Ivan Hribar.
 He also organised a board for this purpose.
 Hribar announced a competition in 1899.
 Seven sculptors submitted their proposals in time, among them Franc Berneker, Anton Bitežnik, Jakob Žnider, Alojzij Progar, and finally Ivan Zajec, who won it.
 He received the commission on 18 October 1900.

 Zajec started his work in the studio of Hans Makart in Vienna.
 The model for Prešeren was Prešeren's portrait by Goldenstein, and he depicted the suit of Prešeren after a model from 1830–1840, borrowed in a Vienna museum.
 The model for the muse was Olimpia Pozatti, a dancer from Trieste.
 The monument of Prešeren was cast in Arthur Krupp|Krupp foundry in Vienna (Kaiserlich Königliche Kunst-Erzgießerei) in September 1903, and the muse was cast in the beginning of 1904.
 The costs for the entire monument were around 71,000 kronen, largely raised by Slovene women and various societies.

 The monument was ceremonially unveiled on 10 September 1905.
 Over 20,000 people were present.
 The ceremonial speech was read by Ivan Tavčar.
 A biography of Prešeren with some of his poems was published by Engelbert Gangl on the occasion.
+The naked muse became a bone of contention for some townspeople, especially for bishop Anton Bonaventura Jeglič.